 The following is a simple overview of the steps you will take to a successful thermal fuse replacement.

-- Disconnect your dryer from its power source.
+- Unplug and disconnect your dryer from its power source.

 - Remove the panel covering the blown thermal fuse.

 - Remove the wires and mounting screw from the blown fuse, to then remove the blown fuse itself from the dryer.

 - Replace the blown fuse with the new fuse, securing it with a screw and reattaching the wires.